-Rowdy Koln fans clash outside stadium, delaying Europa game against Arsenal for an hour
+Rowdy Koln fans clash outside Arsenal stadium, delaying Europa match for an hour

 — Football Away Days (@FBAwayDays) September 14, 2017

-According to various British reports, hundreds of Koln fans attempted to enter the stadium without tickets, causing a handful of melees to break out around the grounds.
-The issue, according to the Guardian, centered around the number of tickets the stadium allotted to away fans compared to how many showed up in London.
+According to British reports, hundreds of Koln fans attempted to enter the stadium without tickets, causing a handful of melees to break out around the grounds.
+The issue, according to the Guardian, centered around the number of tickets the stadium allotted to Koln fans compared with how many showed up.
 Only 3,000 tickets were made available to Koln fans, who were to be seated in a specifically designated section.

 That did not happen, however, with fans breaching the designated section to sit elsewhere.
 To manage the situation, UEFA, European soccer’s governing body, decided to delay the game an hour.
 Kickoff occurred at 9:05 p.m. local time.

-BBC reporter Richard Conway described the initial scene in the stadium as “ugly,” noting he saw 100 Koln fans enter the stadium and fight with the stadium stewards.
+BBC reporter Richard Conway described the initial scene as “ugly,” noting he saw 100 Koln fans enter the stadium and fight with the stadium stewards.

 Koln fans fighting with stewards inside Emirates stadium.
 Group arrived in home end and fought their way into away section. pic.twitter.com/7RC17WZyz2